In the 17th century, independent companies of musketeers and pikemen garrisoned Ireland under both Oliver Cromwell and King Charles II.

-Under Oliver Cromwell and Charles II, Ireland was garrisoned by independent companies of musketeers and pikemen.
-In 1684, the last year of Charles’s reign, several of these companies were gathered together by the Earl of Granard into a regiment on the Irish Establishment.
-This was a reward for fighting for the Stuarts in Scotland during the Civil Wars (1639-51) and working for Charles’s restoration.
+In 1684, the final year of Charles's reign, several of these companies were gathered together by the Earl of Granard to form a new regiment on the Irish establishment.
+This was a reward for supporting the Stuarts in Scotland during the British Civil Wars (1639-51) and working for Charles's restoration.

 In the conflict between Charles’ successor, James II, and his son-in-law, William of Orange (later William III), the regiment split.
-Seven companies fought on James’s side and six on William’s.
-The latter were placed on the English establishment in 1689.
+The companies that joined William were placed on the English establishment in 1689.

-The regiment then remained in Britain and Ireland until 1767, when it was deployed to Canada.
-Moving on to Philadelphia in 1767 and Massachusetts in 1774, it was still there on the outbreak of the American War of Independence (1775-83).
-It suffered such heavy casualties in the early part of the campaign that the few survivors had to be drafted to other regiments while the officers returned to Britain to re-recruit.
-It re-formed in Nova Scotia later that year and returned to England the following year.
+The regiment remained in Britain and Ireland until 1767, when it was deployed to North America.
+It was still there on the outbreak of the American War of Independence (1775-83).
+In the early part of this campaign it suffered heavy casualties.
+The few survivors had to be drafted to other regiments while the officers returned to Britain to re-recruit.

-The regiment saw service during the First World War (1914-18), suffering over 3,200 killed in action and thousands more wounded in places such as Le-Pilly, Gullimont, Ginchy, Salonika, Mesopotamia and Palestine.
-In 1916 the regiment’s 3rd (Reserve) Battalion took part in the suppression of the Easter Rising in Dublin.
-The following year saw the South Irish Horse re-designated as the regiment’s 7th Battalion.
+Ten battalions of the regiment saw service during the First World War (1914-18).
+They suffered over 3,200 killed in action and thousands more wounded in places such as Le-Pilly, Gullimont, Ginchy, Salonika, Mesopotamia and Palestine.

-In 1919 both regular battalions moved, 1st Battalion to occupation duties in Germany and 2nd Battalion back to India.
-The regiment was disbanded in 1922 as it recruited from counties in the newly formed Irish Free State.
-It thus has no lineal connection to The Royal Irish Regiment (27th (Inniskilling) 83rd and 87th and Ulster Defence Regiment) formed in 1992.
+The Royal Irish Regiment was disbanded in 1922 on the establishment of the Irish Free State.
+It has no connection to The Royal Irish Regiment (27th (Inniskilling) 83rd and 87th and Ulster Defence Regiment) formed in 1992.